emmanuelgjr/2025LLMTop10Mapping/BSIMM.md

   - **CR1.1:** Limit resource consumption with access controls.
 - **Resources:** [AI System Resource Limiting](https://genai.owasp.org)

-The OWASP Top 10 for LLM Applications, when mapped to the BSIMM framework, provides a structured approach to improving the security of large language models.
-By understanding the specific vulnerabilities unique to LLMs and applying established security practices, organizations can better safeguard their AI systems against emerging threats.
+The OWASP Top 10 for LLM Applications mapped to the BSIMM framework provides a structured approach to improving the security of large language models.
+It takes great effort to understand the specific vulnerabilities unique to LLMs and apply established security practices, this will allow organizations to better safeguard their AI systems against emerging threats.
 Continuous assessment, testing, and monitoring are essential to address evolving risks and ensure robust security measures are in place.